General concepts

 Regions

-To provide the best possible Service Level Agreement (SLA) and minimal latency, the Composable Commerce API is provided in six different Regions: North America (Google Cloud, Iowa), North America (AWS, Ohio), Europe (Google Cloud, Belgium), Europe (AWS, Frankfurt), Australia (Google Cloud, Sydney), and China (AWS, Ningxia).
+To provide the best possible Service Level Agreement (SLA) and minimal latency, the Composable Commerce API is provided in the following Regions: North America (Google Cloud, Iowa), North America (AWS, Ohio), Europe (Google Cloud, Belgium), Europe (AWS, Frankfurt), and Australia (Google Cloud, Sydney).

 These Regions are completely isolated from each other, and no data is transferred between them.